team-moeller/better-access-charts/README.md

 1. Import of the class module

 First, the class module cls_Better_Access_Chart must be imported from the demo database into your Access database.
+2. Insert web browser control on form

+The second step is to add a web browser control to display the chart on a form.
+It is best to give the control a meaningful name.
+This is required later in the VBA code.
+I like to use the name "ctlWebbrowser" for this.

+The following text is entered in the "ControlSource" property: = "about: blank".
+This ensures that the web browser control remains empty at the beginning.